Afoma/My-Hashnode-Blog-Posts/ckzuaxlgc0b9vd4s1cm6294su.md

 ## DAO

 Fully written as Decentralized Autonomous Organization.
-It is a leaderless organization of people with the same mission who have entered into a contract with one another to attain the same goal, which can be learning about Web3, buying an artifact, etc, and it usually exists to raise money for a specific purpose.
+It is a leaderless organization of people with the same mission who have entered into a contract with one another to attain the same goal, which can be learning about Web3, buying an artifact, and so on, and it usually exists to raise money for a specific purpose.
 Decisions are made by the entire community, through votes, rather than by a single entity.

 ## DeFi